CodeLouisville/Front-End-Project/README.md

   * Keep files organized, make sure folders are created for images, css, and javascript.
   * File/folder hierarchy.
   * Relative and Absolute file paths.
-  * Filename conventions: lowercase, CamelCase,
+  * Filename conventions: lowercase, CamelCase, Mixed, etc..

 ### 3. Open **index.html** in code editor.
 Give overview of the different parts of the html page. ###